unknown07724/html-moo2/documentation/modding/building.md

-Gotcha, I’ll keep everything exactly the same and just fix the codeblocks so they copy properly:

----

 # Building Your First Mod

 it's pretty easy to use JSON/JSON5 so we're going to give you a bit of a crash course into it.